balanced-dev/yuzu-docs/docs/delivery/coresetup.md

 PM> Install-Package YuzuDelivery.Core
 ```

-Yuzu is initialized using a default configuration object as follows (not a complete example)
+Yuzu is initialised using a default configuration object as follows (not a complete example)

 ``` c#
 Yuzu.Initialize(new YuzuConfiguration()